jaggzh/pulseox-bluetooth/README.md

 ## Monitor a Bluetooth PulseOx's Data from PC (Python code)

-![Photo of LCD display (optional)](img/photo-of-lcd.png) Optionally, the python script can do something like I'm doing &endash;
+![Photo of LCD display (optional)](img/photo-of-lcd.png) Optionally, the python script can do something like I'm doing &ndash;
 displaying on an LCD display instead of the computer.

 * Currently this possibly only runs in Linux, as its main